- Home

 Effective utilization of water resources

 One of our strengths is the in-house production of diaphragms, which are the most important parts of speakers in determining the sound quality.
 However, the papermaking process is a necessary part of manufacturing the paper parts used in these diaphragms.
 This process uses a large amount of water as paper is made from raw materials dissolved in water.
 At the headquarters and the Panyu Factory (China), we have been studying the reuse of discharged water for many years.
-As of December 31, 2023, 60% of the water used in the papermaking process is recycled water, allowing us to effectively utilize this resource.
+As of March 31, 2025, 60% of the water used in the papermaking process is recycled water, allowing us to effectively utilize this resource.

 We have also been considering the recycling of the paper raw materials collected during the wastewater recycling process.
 We are using them for paper ring subcomponents and other purposes, enabling us to recycle 6% of the waste materials.
 Moving forward, we will take inspiration from the reuse of waste materials in industries such as clothing to incorporate waste materials into our diaphragms and other components, further reducing waste.